 Once the meeting was underway Rev. Epsom threw all sorts of accusations at me that were either just secondhand rumors or snippets of groundless gossip he had listened to.
 I nodded my head and made notes on a pad that I had brought along with me for its theatrical value as much as its practical use.

 I asked him why, if he was so concerned, had he not approached me to find out whether the gossip he'd listened to was even true.
 He said what has now become a timeless classic quote among my friends; "Whether it's true or not is irrelevant!"

 Throughout the meeting, Epsom drew upon gossip and lies, stating at one point "I can do what I want in my church."
 A chilling statement from a man charged with the pastoral care of his congregation.

-On the many occasions his lies left him exposed and cornered he would simply stay silent and refuse to answer my questions.
+On the many occasions his lies left him exposed.
+Cornered by his contradictions and factual failings he would simply stay silent and refuse to answer questions that didn't align with the narrative he was peddling.
 I would let the silence hang in the air long enough for the absurdity and injustice of this kangaroo court to become deafening while Epsom fixed his eyes on me and pursed his lips.

-I'd been forewarned by those who knew Rev. Epsom better than I did, that the meeting would merely be an exercise that would change nothing as Epsom ruled "his church" with the iron fist of a power-crazed megalomaniac.
-To nobody's surprise, they were right.
-After the one-and-a-half-hour meeting, the outcome was, as expected, unchanged.
+I'd been forewarned by those who knew Rev. Epsom better than I, that the meeting would merely be an exercise that would change nothing as Epsom ruled "his church" with the iron fist of a power-crazed megalomaniac.
+To nobody's surprise, they were right and after the one-and-a-half-hour meeting, the outcome was, as expected, unchanged.

 The thing that bothers me the most about Pastor Epsom is the fact that he is supposed to be a 'man of God.'
 However, his overly comfortable lifestyle, unapproachability, and heavy-handed techniques seem entirely at odds with the principles of Christian behaviour.